8 x 26cm Square Sided Dinner Plate - Grey Clay / Natural Grey = £304.00

 OUR STUDIO

 Our dinnerware is handmade in our studio in London, UK by a small team of potters.
-This is where we design, form, glaze, pack and ship our dinnerware from to you or a restaurant near you.
+This is where we design, form, glaze, pack and ship our dinnerware to you or a restaurant near you.

 OUR PRODUCTION PROCESS